2023 Most Popular Liberal Arts General Studies Bachelor's Degree Schools in Minnesota

 After completing their Bachelor's Degree, liberal arts graduates from Metro State carry an average student debt load of $34,139.

-Out of the 18 schools in Minnesota that were part of this year’s ranking, Augsburg University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Augsburg University is a great place for liberal arts general studies students working on their bachelor’s degree.
 Augsburg is a small private not-for-profit school located in the large city of Minneapolis.

 About 54% of the students majoring in liberal arts at the school are women while 46% are male.